Staying Safe and Staying Connected

 News and Updates

-Our church campus is only partially open due to the current pandemic.
+Our church campus is only partially open during the waning of the pandemic.
 Please see our website for further information: https://st-stephens.church/.
-Most parish meetings and gatherings are canceled and postponed until further notice on our website.
+Hopefully, most parish meetings and gatherings will resume next year.

 Our office email is: email@example.com.